OOPSpam/blog/_posts/2023-03-16-spam-protection-for-gravity-forms.md

 Gravity Forms supports only v2 and v2 Invisible by default.
 First, let's quickly see how are they different.

-- reCaptcha v2 (built-in): A visitor solves provided captcha
+- reCAPTCHA v2 (built-in): A visitor solves provided captcha
-- reCaptcha v2 (built-in): Invisible: Hidden by default.
-A captcha appears if a visitor is detected as malicious
+- reCAPTCHA v2 (built-in): Invisible: Hidden by default.
+A CAPTCHA appears if a visitor is detected as malicious
-- reCaptcha v3 (requires add-on): Invisible all the time
+- reCAPTCHA v3 (requires add-on): Invisible all the time

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
 To address this issue, Google removed the "challenge" part of reCaptcha.
 As a result, with v3, users don't solve any challenge.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.

 Many people are happy with reCaptcha.
-It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://github.com/xHossein/PyPasser).
+It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
 There are also "captcha farms" where people get paid to solve reCaptcha.
-It may also slow down your website as it loads extra js files into your website.
+It may also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra js files into your website.

-If you're looking for a free and easy solution, reCaptcha may be the answer.
+If you're looking for a free and easy solution, reCAPTCHA may be the answer.

-> 📌 Tip: Consider adding both reCaptcha and the honeypot field to your contact form.
+> 📌 Tip: Consider adding both reCAPTCHA and the honeypot field to your contact form.
 Remember HoneyPot is NOT enabled by default.

 ![Gravity Forms reCaptcha](/blog/assets/posts/gravity/reCaptcha.png "Gravity Forms reCaptcha")

-## Custom captcha using Conditional Logic
+## Custom CAPTCHA using Conditional Logic

 Another way to prevent spam in Gravity Forms is to ask your visitors a question.
 Just like the honeypot method, it is an old and inexpensive technic but still works in many cases.
 For this to work, you need to add a __Single Line Text__ to your form with your question as __Field Label__.
 Make sure this field is _required_ so that a visitor is forced to fill it.
 In this example, we will use the sample question from [the Gravity Forms docs](https://docs.gravityforms.com/spam/#h-submit-button-conditional-logic): **A panda is black and ____**.